-A "non-U.S. holder" is a beneficial owner of shares of our Common Stock that is not an entity classified as a partnership for U.S. federal income tax purposes and is not a U.S. holder.
+This section applies to you if you are a "Non-U.S. holder."
+As used herein, the term "Non-U.S. holder" means a beneficial owner of our Common Stock who or that is for U.S. federal income tax purposes: